TheLogicMaster/clearwing-vm/README.md

 - Object.clone()
 - Fix GZIP compression
 - Fix try-catch/synchronized block nesting (See SwitchGDX ThreadTest)
+- Dynamic cast checks
+- Annotation reflection
+- Fix component type of 1D primitive arrays so that newInstance can work and not use wrapper types

 ## Notes
 - Requires retrolambda for lambda support (Use pre-v7 Gradle wrapper)